Died October 13th 2001, aged 85

 Cyril started dancing with the Round in 1965 when a town group run by Grace North dissolved (Grace North regularly played piano for the Round) and several members of that group started dancing with the Round.
 In 1994 Cyril Papworth was appointed President of the Round, he had been on the committee for many years and continued to call regularly.

 Cyril's mother was an EFDS stalwart, and he danced from an early age with most of the Cambridge clubs, most notably the Cambridge Morris Men.

-As well as dancing Cyril was also interested in researching the local dances and published articles on Cambridge Molly dancing, a book of his native Comberton Feast Dances (including a description of the Comberton Broom Dance he learnt from his family) and an audio tape of Comberton customs.
+As well as dancing Cyril was also interested in researching the local dances and published articles on Cambridge Molly dancing, a book - Polka Round - of his native Comberton Feast Dances (including a description of the Comberton Broom Dance he learnt from his family) and an audio tape of Comberton customs.